New combo aims to keep cancer fluid at bay

 Summary

-This study tests whether adding Endostar to standard cisplatin treatment helps cancer patients with malignant pleural effusion or ascites (fluid buildup in the chest or belly) go longer without needing another drainage procedure.
-About 290 adults whose fluid is not well controlled after prior treatments will receive either Endostar or a placebo, both with cisplatin, injected into the body cavity.
+This study tests whether adding Endostar to standard cisplatin treatment can help cancer patients with fluid buildup in the chest or belly (malignant pleural effusion or ascites) go longer without needing another drainage procedure.
+About 290 adults whose fluid has not been controlled by prior treatments will receive either Endostar or a placebo, both with cisplatin, injected directly into the body cavity.
 The goal is to see if the combination delays the need for repeat drainage.

 Disclaimer Read more